+So what creates success?
+In this blog, I explore the real secret to success and I know it probably isn’t what you think it is!
+What goes through your head when you think of success, getting your goals, and what successful people do?
+What creates their success?
 A lot of people would think it’s things like education, willpower, motivation, perhaps who you were born to, what city you live in, or maybe it’s down to talent or natural skill?

 The Oxford English Dictionary describes a habit as “a thing that you do often and almost without thinking, especially something that is hard to stop doing”.
 Habits are an ingrained behaviour.
-Your brain loves routine, so always tries to make a habit of something as quick as possible.
+Your brain loves routine, so it always tries to make a habit of something as quick as possible.
 Your brain likes that routine, because it makes your life easier.

-Now, you’ve got to think back to caveman days when there was lots of danger out there.
-The simpler you could make something, the better, because then you’d have the capacity to focus on other areas (like worrying whether that red berry you ate was poisonous, if the fire you have stoked was big enough, or whether that noise was a saber-toothed tiger).
+Now, you’ve got to think back to the caveman days when there was lots of danger out there.
+The simpler you could make something, the better, because then you’d have the capacity to focus on other areas (like worrying whether that red berry you ate was poisonous, if the fire you have stoked was big enough, or whether that noise was a sabre-toothed tiger).
 The same is for modern day life; you can drive a car and hold a conversation because the act of driving has become so habitual for you.